 }

-Previously I told you that we could fragment a view, which corresponds to a single file into multiple components that in the end were structs that contained our view elements; but as you see, we are having more code and we can perfectly place all that in a separate file and in this way be able to reuse them when we want and have a better order:
+Earlier I mentioned that we could fragment a view, which corresponds to a single file, into multiple components which were ultimately structs that contained our view elements; but as you can see, we are getting more code and we can perfectly place all that in a separate file and in this way be able to reuse them whenever we want and have better order:

 struct CategoryItem: View {